afsa/super-detector-py/docs/source/mesh.rst

 Units used in meshes
 ====================

-SuperDetectorPy runs all simulations in dimensionless units, which means that the lengths in the meshes are measured in the superconducting coherence length.
-For materials used in superconducting single-photon detectors (e.g. NbN, NbTiN, WSi, etc) the coherence length is typically around ``5 - 10 nm``.
+SuperDetectorPy runs all simulations in dimensionless units, which means that the lengths in the meshes are measured in the superconducting coherence length :math:`\xi`.
+For materials used in superconducting single-photon detectors (e.g. NbN, NbTiN, WSi, etc) the coherence length is typically around :math:`5 - 10 \, \text{nm}`.
 More information about the dimensionless units is available in section 2.2.1 in `Theory for superconducting few-photon detectors <https://urn.kb.se/resolve?urn=urn:nbn:se:kth:diva-312132>`_.

 Generate mesh for a new geometry
 ================================

 Open Matlab in the directory ``meshing``, which is located in the root of the repository.
 Copy the boilerplate mesh ``circle_turnaround_mesh.m`` and call it something appropriate.
 Open the copied file in Matlab.

-The boilerplate code consists of five sections, which are intended to be run sequencially (use ``ctrl + enter`` to run the section marked by cursor).
+The boilerplate code consists of five sections, which are intended to be run sequentially (use ``ctrl + enter`` to run the section marked by cursor).
 Make sure to always run the section after you make an update of it.

 General settings
 ----------------